leoikeh99/use-sortable/README.md

 };
 ```

-### The result type
+### The result parameter

-The result type is `DropInfo` which contains the `destination` and `source` information of the dropped item, it also contains the `draggableId` of the dropped item.
-The result parameter will look like this:
+The result parameter is of type `DropInfo` which contains the `destination` and `source` information of the dropped item, it also contains the `draggableId` of the dropped item.
+The result parameter will look something like this:

 ```typescript
 const result = {